-Some of the more popular private child care centres include:
+Here’s a list of the more popular private child care centres and their average monthly fees:

-Different religious groups run their own preschool and child care centres, incorporating the teachings and values they hold dear.
-If you want your child raised in a religious environment, this is an option.
+Various religious groups run their own preschool and child care centres, incorporating some of the teachings and values of that religion.

 Here is just a small sample of the child care centres run by religious groups: